QuantEcon/lecture-python-intro/lectures/symbolic_sympy.md

 ### Limits

-We can compute limits for a given function.
+We can compute limits for a given function using the `limit` function

 ```{code-cell} ipython3
 ---